- Watch a colony of sea lions playing in the sand on San Cristobal

 After a leisurely lunch, you'll head to one of the area's pristine beaches to relax in the sunshine.
 Later in the afternoon, you'll head to the town of Puerto Baquerizo Moreno to enjoy a free evening.
 Have dinner in a local restaurant, enjoying the views of fishing boats in the harbor.

 Day 4: Day Trip to Española Island

-After the hike, you'll enjoy lunch on board and then head to a great snorkeling spot.
+After the hike, you'll enjoy lunch onboard the boat before heading to a great snorkeling spot.
 If you're interested in seeing more wildlife, you can jump into the water to look for tropical fishes, rays, and other aquatic species.
 Otherwise, you can stay on the boat and take in the views of Española Island as you relax.

-Day 5: Free Day in San Cristobal Island
+Day 5: Free Day on San Cristobal Island

-In the afternoon, you will visit the tiny island of Tintoreras to do hiking and snorkeling.
+In the afternoon, visit the tiny island of Tintoreras to hike and snorkel.
 During the first activity, you'll see Humboldt penguins, marine iguanas, and sea lions resting in the natural channels formed by lava.
-When you snorkel in the turquoise water, you'll spot different fish, sea turtles, rays and sharks — you might also get to swim next to the iguanas!
+When you snorkel in the turquoise water, you'll spot different fish, sea turtles, rays, and sharks — you might also get to swim next to iguanas!

 Day 7: Hike the Sierra Negra Volcano

 The majestic Sierra Negra Volcano is the highlight of today's agenda.
 You'll do a six-hour roundtrip hike to its summit, from where you'll get to see the second-largest volcanic crater in the world.
 Walk around spectacular lava landscapes, taking in views of the northern volcanoes on Isabela and Fernandina Islands.
 During your climb, make sure to be on the lookout for the unique vegetation that inhabits the area.
 You'll have some free time after you get back to Isabela Island.
 If you still have energy, you can go snorkeling at Concha Perla or head to a beach to relax.